2026 LCS season: International tournament slots

-In line with the new international tournament allocation for each region introduced in 2025, the LCS will also have the same number of qualified teams to all three international competitions each as with the LCK, LCP, LEC, and LPL - one for the First Stand Tournament, two for the Mid-Season Invitational, and three for the League of Legends World Championship (a fourth can be unlocked if an LCS team finishes as a finalist at MSI).
+In line with the new international tournament allocation for each region introduced in 2025, the LCS will also have the same number of qualified teams to all three international competitions each as with the LCK, LCP, LEC, and LPL – one for the First Stand Tournament, two for the Mid-Season Invitational, and three for the League of Legends World Championship (a fourth can be unlocked if an LCS team finishes as a finalist at MSI).

+Road shows

+On 8 March 2026, the LCS announced that the venue for the Spring split finals will be in Arizona, to be held at the Mullett Arena in Arizona State University in Tempe, a suburb of Phoenix, from 13–14 June.
+This will be the LCS' first matches outside of Los Angeles since the 2023 LCS Summer Split finals, which were held at the Prudential Center in Newark, New Jersey.

+During the Spring Split finals on 14 June, the LCS announced that the Summer Split finals weekend, known as the "2026 LCS Championship", will be held at the Gas South Arena in Duluth, Georgia, a suburb of Atlanta, from 3–4 October.
+Mexico City will host the league's first "Team Homegrounds" event from 29–30 August at the Arena Esports Stadium at Artz Pedregal, hosted by LYON.

 Lock-In

 Format

-The LCS Lock-In Tournament will feature eight (8) teams competing in a swiss stage tournament where all matches will be best-of-threes.
-The team that finishes with a 3-0 record and the three teams that have a 2-1 record will qualify for the playoffs.
-Among the three teams that finish with a 1-2 record, the team that has a better game record will qualify as the fifth seed, while the remaining two teams will compete in a tie-breaker match to determine the sixth playoff seed.
+The LCS Lock-In Tournament featured eight (8) teams competing in a swiss stage tournament where all matches were best-of-threes.
+The team finished with a 3–0 record and the three teams that had a 2–1 record qualified for the playoffs.
+Among the three teams that finish with a 1–2 record, the team that had a better game record qualified as the fifth seed, while the remaining two teams competed in a best-of-one tie-breaker match to determine the sixth playoff seed.

-All playoff matches will be best-of-five series, applying the Double-elimination tournament bracket.
-The 3-0 team will be able to choose their opponent for the first playoff round.
-The winner of the LCS Lock-In Tournament will represent the league as its lone representative at the 2026 First Stand Tournament.
+All playoff matches were best-of-five series, applying the Double-elimination tournament bracket.
+The 3–0 team was able to choose their opponent for the first playoff round.
+The winner of the LCS Lock-In Tournament represented the league as its lone representative at the 2026 First Stand Tournament.

+The draw for the first round of the Lock-In tournament was held on 13 January 2026.